HallermannLab/CC_eval/README.md

      - ap_max_series

 2. Configure parameters in the script:
-   - Adjust analysis windows if needed
+   - Adjust analysis windows if needed.
-   - Modify AP detection parameters if required
+   - Modify AP detection parameters if required.

 3. Run the analysis: